Whoa, you’re here early! We’re still on Beta, so excuse any error or mistakes.

 What is CBD?

-The second-most studied cannabinoid, CBD, is quickly becoming arguably the best known.
-What is CBD, what are its effects and benefits?
+The most-studied cannabinoid, CBD, is quickly becoming arguably the best-known and accessible cannabinoid to the public.
+What is CBD, and what are its effects and benefits?
 We answer these questions, as well as matters of the legality of this valuable compound.

 What is CBD?